williamnguyen-activecyber/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 This step is necessary for Okta to accept authentication requests from an application through the Sign-In Widget.

 You can enable your Sign-in Widget page as a "Trusted Origin" in Okta, which enables Cross-Origin Resource Sharing (CORS).
-To do this, follow the steps found under the "Trusted Origins tab" section in our [API Security help page](https://help.okta.com/en/prev/Content/Topics/Security/API.htm).
+To do this, follow the steps found under **API** > **Trusted Origins**.
 Configure your Origin using the same base URL as the web server you are using to host the HTML for the Okta Sign-In Widget.
 For example, if you're serving the page using the Python SimpleHTTPServer, the origin would be `http://0.0.0.0:8000`.

 If you now open the page with the Widget code on it, you can enter in the credentials for a user in your Okta org and you will be logged in.
 And that's it!